-Fall Semester Spring Semester Total attempted (all years) Must earn at least 67% 1st Year 15 hours 12 hours 27 hours 27 hours x 67% = 19 hours 2 nd Year 15 hours 15 hours 57 hours 57 hours x 67% = 39 hours 3rd Year 18 hours 15 hours 90 hours 90 hours x $67\% = 61$ hours
+Fall Semester Spring Semester Total attempted (all years) Must earn at least 67% 1st Year 15 hours 12 hours 27 hours 27 hours x 67% = 19 hours 2nd Year 15 hours 15 hours 57 hours 57 hours x 67% = 39 hours 3rd Year 18 hours 15 hours 90 hours 90 hours x $67\% = 61$ hours

-- To earn hours at SMC, a student must receive a grade of A, B, C or D. All other grades including F, FA, I, W, WP, or WF count as attempted, but not earned hours - Withdrawing from classes at any point after the drop/add period will negatively affect a student's completion rate/pace and future financial aid. - If a student repeats a course, both the original and the repeated courses will count toward attempted credit hours.
-Financial aid can pay for the repeat of a previously passed course only once. - Courses for which a student earns a grade of Incomplete (I or IP) are counted as attempted but not earned credit hours.
-If a student receives a passing grade in place of an Incomplete after academic progress has been evaluated, it is the student's responsibility to notify the Financial Aid Office. - Remedial/developmental courses count toward both qualitative and quantitative calculations.
-If a student enrolls in more than 30 hours of remedial/developmental courses, he/she may not meet standards of satisfactory academic progress and can lose his/her financial aid. - Pass/Fail Courses with a P grade are not considered in the calculation of a student's grade-point average.
-Pass/Fail courses do count toward pace. - Transfer hours (including Dual/Joint Enrolled courses) count in both total attempted and earned hours for both qualitative and quantitative measures. - Students who receive financial aid must be degree-seeking and take courses that apply to their degree program.
+- To earn hours at SMC, a student must receive a grade of A, B, C or D. All other grades including F, FA, I, W, WP, or WF count as attempted, but not earned hours. - Withdrawing from classes at any point after the drop/add period will negatively affect a student's completion rate/pace and future financial aid. - Repeat Coursework is treated the same for Financial Aid purposes as Academic Purposes.
+Please refer to the Academic Regulation section of the catalog for more information on Repeating a Course. - Courses for which a student earns a grade of Incomplete (I or IP) are counted as attempted but not earned credit hours.
+If a student receives a passing grade in place of an Incomplete after academic progress has been evaluated, it is the student's responsibility to notify the Financial Aid Office.

+- Transitional Studies (Remedial/Developmental) courses count toward both qualitative and quantitative calculations.
+If a student enrolls in more than 30 hours of remedial/developmental courses, he/she may not meet standards of satisfactory academic progress and can lose his/her financial aid - Pass/Fail Courses with a P grade are not considered in the calculation of a student's grade-point average.
+Pass/Fail courses do count toward pace. - Transfer hours (including Dual/Joint Enrolled courses) are not taken into consideration in determining SAP unless those hours were completed at SMC. - Students who receive financial aid must be degree-seeking and take courses that apply to their degree program.